Achieving Payment Card Industry Data Security Standard (PCI DSS) can be a lengthy and expensive process.

 PCI DSS Level 1 Requirements

-For Level 1 merchants and service providers, which handle the highest volumes of PCI data, a simple SAQ isn’t enough to validate their compliance.
+For Level 1 merchants and service providers that handle the highest volumes of PCI data, a simple SAQ isn’t enough to validate their compliance.
 Instead, Level 1 businesses must have a certified PCI auditor verify that they’ve done everything required to attain their PCI DSS certification.

-Preparing for this audit process is daunting, but working with a data security partner like VGS can accelerate the journey to your ROC by removing you from PCI compliance scope and simplifying how you handle sensitive PCI data.
+Preparing for this audit process is daunting, but working with a data security partner like VGS can accelerate the journey to your ROC by significantly minimizing PCI compliance scope and simplifying how you handle sensitive PCI data.

 VGS Solutions for PCI DSS Level 1 Compliance